perimenopausal woman in her early 40s

 1. Irregular Periods

 While period changes are often considered one of the first signs of perimenopause, it’s important to note that this isn’t always the case for every woman.
+Perimenopause begins with irregular menstrual cycles and concludes a year after the last menstrual period.
 For many, symptoms like anxiety, mood swings, or sleep disturbances may appear long before any noticeable change in their cycle.
 However, as estrogen and progesterone levels begin to fluctuate, the ovaries become less predictable, causing shifts in your menstrual cycle.
 You might notice your periods becoming shorter, longer, heavier, or lighter, and sometimes more unpredictable.
 For some women, these hormonal changes occur even while their periods remain regular, making it harder to recognise that perimenopause has begun.

 These changes are a direct result of your body’s shifting hormonal balance as the ovaries gradually prepare to stop releasing eggs.
 Every woman’s experience is unique—some may notice dramatic changes in their cycle, while others may continue having regular periods but start experiencing other symptoms like mood swings, anxiety, or sleep disturbances as perimenopause progresses.